drblaui/FU-Mail-App/README.md

 ## Known Issues

-Mails seem to decide to be sent at random
+Mails may be marked as Spam

 ## Release Notes
 ### INDEV 0.4.0